keltia/octopress/source/_posts/2014-09-28-last-day-at-eurobsdcon.md

 Last but not least, the closing session!

 Short presentation about the [FreeBSD Foundation](http://freebsdfoundation.org/) by Deb Goodkin (staff, projects, fund raising and so on).
-Philip Paeps (also known as Trouble) won the book! ("[FreeBSD Design and Implementation, 2nd Edition](http://www.informit.com/store/design-and-implementation-of-the-freebsd-operating-9780321968975?c3ch=LinkShare&c3nid=NZS3W7D*uS0)"
+Philip Paeps (also known as *Trouble*) won the book! ("[FreeBSD Design and Implementation, 2nd Edition](http://www.informit.com/store/design-and-implementation-of-the-freebsd-operating-9780321968975?c3ch=LinkShare&c3nid=NZS3W7D*uS0)").

 Google did its giveaway (the "raffle") of an ACER Chromebook.